 The California DMV necessitates that you fill out the Application for Duplicate Title (Form REG 227).
 You could either mail the application in or bring it to your local DMV office in person.
 You will be obligated to pay a twenty-dollar title replacement fee along with your application.
 Go to this page for more extensive instructions precisely about your circumstances.

 Bill of Sale

 A bill of sale is always an important item to have, especially when you are selling the vehicle to a private party.
 The bill of sale is necessary for the seller’s records but it is also useful for buyers to have so they can complete the title transfer process and register the vehicle.
-Your local DMV should carry bill of sale forms that you can use while some states also accept generic bill of sale forms.
+Your local DMV should carry a bill of sale form that you can use while some states also accept a generic bill of sale forms.
 Regardless, these are the facts that every bill of sale usually calls for:

-- Selling price of the car.
+- The selling price of the car.